mafe72/NESPi-Fan-Control-Board/README.md

 NESPi Fan Control Board
 ===============================
-This is a temperature control board for the RetroFlag NESPi Case and the YIKESHU Black NES Case, this PCB add the ability to cooldown your system during game play.
+This is a temperature control board for the RetroFlag NESPi Case and the YIKESHU Black NES Case, this PCB add the ability to cool down your system during gameplay.

 License
 -------